boazbk/crypto/lec_15_FHE.md

 ---

-# Fully homomorphic encryption: Introduction and bootstrapping
+# Fully homomorphic encryption: Introduction and bootstrapping {#chapfheone }

 In today's era of "cloud computing", much of individuals' and businesses' data is stored and computed on by third parties such as Google, Microsoft, Apple, Amazon,  Facebook, Dropbox and many others.